zdrive/wp-zerofour/README.md

 * Footer 1 - about 260 pixels wide, works best as a column
 * Footer 2 - about 260 pixels wide, works best as a column
 * Footer 3 - about 575 pixels wide, works best as a rectangle
-* Note: Footers 1 & 2 occupy the space left of the Contact block
+* Footers 1 & 2 occupy the space left of the Contact block
-* Note: Footer 3 occupies the space above the Contact block
+* Footer 3 occupies the space above the Contact block
 1. In WP Admin, go to Appearance...
 Widgets
 2. Drag a widget or Custom HTML into a Footer sidebar
 3. Complete the widget setup
 4. Click the "Save" button

 ### H. Contact Area (appears on all pages)
-* This section is controlled by the WP-ZeroFour Options.
+* This section is controlled by the WP-ZeroFour Options section

 ### I. Adding More Pages
 * To make a new page use: WP Admin...
 Pages...
 Add New